 For many people, meeting a lawyer for the first time can be a daunting prospect.
 Our solicitors understand this and offer a friendly service, where we listen to what you're saying and work with you to get you the settlement you want.
 We'll be honest with you about what will happen as well as giving a clear estimate of the costs involved.

-When you first meet one of our divorce solicitors they will want to obtain a clear picture of your case, including:
+When you first meet one of our divorce solicitors they will want to get a clear picture of your case, including: